-/subsystem=messaging-activemq/server=default/connection-factory=MyConnectionFactory:remove
+/subsystem = messaging-active mq/server = default/connection-factory = MyConnectionFactory : remove the factor of the connection of the

 Pooled Connection Factories

 The JBoss EAP messaging-activemq subsystem provides a pooled connection factory that allows you to configure the inbound and outbound connectors of the integrated ActiveMQ Artemis resource adapter.
 For more information on configuring a pooled-connection-factory to connect to a remote ActiveMQ Artemis server, see Using the Integrated Resource Adapter for Remote Connections.